mever-team/FairBench/docs/documentation/progress.md

 `instance` method is then used to register reports so that one super-report can be built with the
 `build` method.
-As a first step, the example visualizes the focus on the maximum difference of accuracies.
+As a first step, the example visualizes the maximum measure differences between demographic group.
+Like normal, this specialization preserves the structural organization of the report, namely that first the repost is split per threshold and only afterwards per measure.

 ```python
 import fairbench as fb